My Guide to Embracing Nature: San Diego’s Clothing-Optional Shores

 So, whether you want to head to the ever-popular Black’s Beach for a busy day out or would prefer to find beaches that are quieter, we’ve got you covered.

-From secluded state park shores to bustling hotspots, this list of nude beaches in San Diego has got it all.
+From secluded state park shores to bustling hotspots, my list of San Diego nude beaches has got it all.

 I’ll be honest, there aren’t tons of nude beaches around the San Diego area.
-Seems like it’s just not a popular thing in this bit of the US.
+Seems like it’s just not a popular thing in this bit of the United States.

 But there are 3 locations to visit if you’re looking to strip off and kick back without any tan lines.

-These San Diego nude beaches are either entirely nudist-friendly or have designated nude areas where you can remove your clothes without judgment.
+These beaches are either entirely nudist-friendly or have designated nude areas where you can remove your clothes without any judgment.

 #1: Black’s Beach

 Your first port of call should be Black’s Beach.
-This is one of the most iconic San Diego nude beaches, and one of the most well-known nudist beaches int he country.
+This is one of the most iconic nude beaches, and one of the most well-known nudist beaches in the country.

 It’s worth noting that the south side of the beach isn’t technically nudist, but you’ll still probably find people walking around without clothes on.